Multiversion Concurrency with Bounded Delay and Precise Garbage Collection: The Version Maintenance Problem

-In the algorithm, there is an announcement array $A$, and a global variable \currentv{} which stores the current version.
-The each slot $A[k]$ in announcement array corresponds to processor $p_k$, and stores a \emph{helping flag} \texttt{help} and a version.
-A version $v$ is represented internally as a timestamp plus an index $v.index$.
+We now describe the algorithm in more detail.
+A version $v$ is represented as a pair of a timestamp and an index.
 If $v$ is alive, the status of $v$ is stored in $S[v.index]$ (the \emph{Status} array) and its associated data pointer is stored in $D[v.index]$ (the \emph{VersionData} array).
-For the rest of the paper, any time we refer to a version, we mean a timestamp-index pair.
-Each slot in the status array $S$ stores a \emph{collecting flag} \texttt{h} and a version. $S$ is mainly used by the \release{} operations to decide when to return \true{}.
-Since there are at most $P+1$ live versions, we can guarantee that there is always an available location is $S$ and $D$ by setting both their sizes to be $P+2$.
+For the rest of the paper, when we refer to a version, we mean a timestamp-index pair.
+Since there are at most $P+1$ live versions, and at most $P$ active \set[] operations that could occupy another slot with a potential version, the Status and Data arrays can never have more than $2P+1$ occupied slots.
+However, for the purpose of guaranteeing that a \set[] operation will only abort if it was concurrent with a successful \set[], we initialize $S$ and $D$ to be of size $3P+1$.
+Each slot $A[k]$ in the announcement array belongs to process $p_k$, and stores a \emph{help flag} \texttt{help} and a version.
+A global variable \currentv{} stores the current version.